International adoption has an interesting connection to Amy Coney Barrett, the new nominee for the Supreme Court.

 You will need a lawyer to help you to navigate the maze that is international adoption.
 Attorneys can help to file paperwork such as the I-800 or I-600, immigration paperwork, Certification of Adoption, and Petition to Adopt to name just a few.
 Having an experienced, competent attorney on your side is well worth the money.

 An adoption home study is an in-depth written report that gives a summary as to whether an applicant is qualified to be an adoptive parent.
 It is a compilation of information presented in one nice package.
-This is reviewed by the U.S. adoption agency, the foreign nation, the foreign adoption agency, and by a U.S. judge who ultimately has the final say into an applicant’s suitability for adoption.
+This is reviewed by the U.S. adoption agency, the foreign nation, the foreign adoption agency, and by a U.S. judge who ultimately has the final say in an applicant’s suitability for adoption.
 Because the international adoption process takes so long, many states require an initial home study as well as an updated home study if there have been significant changes in the home.
 A home study includes not only house and property info, but also a summary of background checks, references, interviews, and psychological evaluations if necessary.
 The home study is a permanent record and can be transferred from agency to agency with proper releases.

 A dossier is a compilation of all the documents needed to complete an international adoption.
 These documents include the adoption home study, references, photos, paystubs, criminal background checks, tax returns, immigration paperwork, etc. This is compiled by your adoption agency and reviewed by domestic entities as well as foreign entities.

 Some agencies and nations require travel to the nation you decide to adopt from.
 Some do not.
 Depending on your state, the adoption agency, and the nation you are traveling to, travel can be costly.
 But if you can afford it, it is worth it.
 There is no substitute for seeing and interacting with your child, seeing the environment in which she or he is being cared for, and asking current caregivers questions about the child.
-You may also need to spend time overseas in order to complete the adoption in that nation.
+You may also need to spend time overseas to complete the adoption in that nation.
 If you will not be accompanying your child back to the states, that nation may decide to use a worker to travel with your child.

 The United States Citizenship and Immigration Services (USCIS) is the final entity through which your child will gain access to America.